yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_03.md

 1. Visit the deployed website and check Application Insights in the Azure Portal to see instrumentation data.

-   >**Note**: It can take upto 24 hours to get instrumentation data loaded in Application Insights.
+   >**Note**: It can take upto 24 hours to get the data and logs loaded in Azure Application Insights.
 You can skip this step and proceed with the next tasks.

    ![The Azure Web Application Overview detail in Azure Portal.](media/hol-ex2-task2-step5-1.png "Azure Web Application Overview")